larry-lw-chan/GoTi/README.md

 ### Prerequisites
 Make sure you have the following installed before running GoTi:

--Git
+- Git
--Docker (optional, for Docker setup)
+- Docker (optional, for Docker setup)
--Go (optional, for direct Go setup)
+- Go (optional, for direct Go setup)
--Make (optional, for direct Go setup)
+- Make (optional, for direct Go setup)
--Node.js (optional, for development environment)
+- Node.js (optional, for development environment)

 ### Installation
 1. Clone project and cd into project directory